Abdulelah01/EUREKA/AudienceProfile/AudienceProfile.md

 #### Target Community

 * The pollinators are considered as the important factor for the maintenance of healthy ecosystem, therefore we could say
-    * A specific target community are Pollinators
+    * A Specific Target Community are the Pollinators
-    * General target community is the Ecosystem
+    * A General Target Community is the Ecosystem

  #### Technical Skills